meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 PG_DATABASE=<database>
 ```

+6. Replace each field with the credentials from DigitalOcean

-Make sure the file is secure by running the following commands:
+1. Secure the file by running the following commands:

 ```bash
 # make the `meltano` user sole owner